Skip to content

 This helps you cast a wider, more realistic net.
 Remember, the goal of the search isn’t to pinpoint the one perfect person right away.
 It’s to build a strong, qualified list of people you can start a conversation with.
 Your outreach and vetting process will handle the rest.

-Ready to stop searching and start connecting with a predictable warm pipeline?
-Embers monitors every like, comment, and share on your LinkedIn content, surfaces high-intent leads who match your ICP, and helps you craft authentic outreach.
-Learn how Embers turns engagement into booked meetings.
+Ready to stop searching and start connecting from warmer context?
+Embers monitors supported public engagement on your LinkedIn content, surfaces ICP-fit leads, and helps you craft authentic outreach.
+Review my LinkedIn signals.